 With my back to him, I answered, "You're not entitled to an explanation."

 "I know.
-I'm just wondering why you're wasting your time waiting when all you had to do was talk to the guy and he'd be yours."
+Just wondering why you're wasting your time waiting when all you had to do was talk to the guy and he'd be yours."

 I turned to face him.
 His expression was purely curious, as if he forgot that he kissed public enemy number one not a minute ago.
-He just screams bipolar, doesn't he?
+He just screamed bipolar, didn't he?